Vidal Golosinas

 Vidal Golosinas is a Spanish manufacturer and marketer of confectionery, specialising in the production of liquorice and gummy candies.

 Vidal was founded in 1963 and, after more than 50 years, produces 50 million units a day in more than 60 countries.
 Vidal produces filled jelly sweets with 3D designs, center filled gummies, pectin-filled sweet foam, chewing gum with a fizzy filling and sugar coated liquorice.
 Vidal also produces kosher products.
 Vidal's strongest markets are in the UK, France and Portugal as well as Spain.

+A well known seller is Macas lollies in Northern Ireland.